I. Training objectives

 III.
 Main courses

-- Specialised basic courses: Chinese Legal History, International Law, International Private Law, Commercial Law, Intellectual-property Law, International Economic Law, and others.
+- Specialised basic courses: Introduction to Xi Jinping Thought on the Rule of Law, Chinese Legal History, International Law, International Private Law, Commercial Law, Intellectual-property Law, International Economic Law, and others.